-Buy ABSA repossessed cars at bank auctions around the country and you can walk away with a favourable deal on a new set of wheels.
+Buy ABSA repossessed cars at bank auctions in South Africa and you can walk away with a favourable deal on a new set of wheels.

 Many makes and models are no more than a few months off the showroom floor and can almost be classed as brand new!

-The reason we write specifically about buying ABSA repossessed cars from the bank repo auctions in South Africa is simply because they are the country’s largest financial service provider and have more repossessions available for sale to the public than most other registered institutions.
+The reason we write specifically about buying ABSA repossessed cars from the bank repo auctions in South Africa is simply because they are the country’s largest financial service provider.
+They have more repossessions available for sale to the public than most other registered institutions.

 One man’s loss is another man’s gain as the old saying goes and as sad as it may be for people losing there vehicles due to defaulting on payments, it does present opportunities for those looking to buy a pre-owned vehicle in good condition at a value for money price.